gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Her foot slid past the manipulator at the end of the arm.
 She gulped.
-She could probably still climb back up, but if she went any further...
+She could probably still climb back up, but if she went any further…

 "Aright?"
 Sindy asked.